Lucie Colliard

 Lucie Colliard, born Lucie Claudine Parmelan (24 January 1877 – 12 August 1961) was a French teacher, pacifist, trade unionist and communist from Haute-Savoie.
-She helped found the French teacher's union.
+She helped found the French teachers' union.

 She was dismissed from her position as a teacher during World War I (1914–18) for her pacifist activities.
 She was active in the far left of the communist movement in France in the 1920s and 1930s.

 Life

 Pre-war

 Lucie Colliard was a native of Saint-Félix, in the Albanais, south of Haute-Savoie.